Extradition bid certified for man accused in Iraq killings

 Morrissey didn’t make conclusions about whether Ahmed is innocent or guilty of the charges or whether his extradition is warranted.
 Instead, he determined there was evidence of probable cause to support each charge and certified the request.

-The decision on whether to extradite Ahmed to Iraq is ultimately up to U.S. Secretary of State Anthony Blinken’s office, though the U.S. Justice Department typically plays a driving role in the extradition process.
+The decision on whether to extradite Ahmed to Iraq is ultimately up to Secretary of State Antony Blinken’s office, though the Justice Department typically plays a driving role in the extradition process.
+The Justice Department declined to comment on the decision.

 Morrissey said the decision over whether humanitarian justifications should be used to refuse extradition is left up to the secretary of state, not the courts.

-Note: This story has been updated to correct the spelling of the first name of Secretary of State Antony Blinken.